Arudinne/Unicorn-Hat-HD-Arduino/README.md

 Tested on an Adafruit Feather NRF52, but should work on most Arduino Compatible devices.

-Adapted from this Gist: https://gist.github.com/emoryy/24899c8dee7112d62e4adfbdaaa4826a and the Adafruit DotStar strandtest example.
+Adapted from this Gist: https://gist.github.com/emoryy/24899c8dee7112d62e4adfbdaaa4826a and the Adafruit NeoPixel Library.